hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/usbcon/how-to-write-a-windows-desktop-app-that-communicates-with-a-usb-device.md

     DevicePath - On successful return, the path of the device (use with CreateFile).

-    BufLen - The size of DevicePath&#39;s buffer, in bytes
+    BufLen - The size of DevicePath's buffer, in bytes

     FailureDeviceNotFound - TRUE when failure is returned due to no devices found with the correct device interface (device not connected, driver